-Creating a digital-first organization is to rethinking every aspect of the business from technology, processes and structure.
+Creating a digital-first organization is to rethink every aspect of the business, from technology, processes, and structure.
 However, rethinking does not necessarily mean changing but rather adopting agility.
 Digital-first organizations embrace the idea of continuous change and regular enhancements.
 This shift in thinking is widely acknowledged as the key to driving success in the current world order.
 Although becoming a digital-first organization does not merely mean adding software but doing so should address legacy issues by simplifying working solutions and establishing a reliable digital future for the company.

 Often leaders don’t pursue their IT teams to explore digital ways to save costs or enhance efficiency.
 Many firms also overlook the importance of extracting insights from their huge data collections, including information on project cost and schedule (both projections and actual numbers), cross-project field productivity measures, and person-hour statistics.

-Companies should develop teams, for example, a team of citizen developers that enable an agile method of working in which key operating units are integrated with the IT organization and augmented by a set of new digital roles that help with value creation during projects to produce distinctive digital value.
+Companies should develop teams, for example, a team of citizen developers that enable an agile working method in which key operating units are integrated with the IT organization and augmented by a set of new digital roles that help create value during projects to produce distinctive digital value.
 These teams’ overall purpose is to promote innovation and value generation in fundamental company activities.

 Successful digital-first organizations focus on these three priorities:

-These workers are in charge of gathering, cleaning, and evaluating real-time data, such as past bid outcomes, historical costs, and productivity metrics.
+These workers gather, clean, and evaluate real-time data, such as past bid outcomes, historical costs, and productivity metrics.
 They also create databases, models, and performance dashboards to provide information to other staff.